Ifeena/Dashboard-Using-Tableau/README.md

 **✓**  **Invest in marketing and sales efforts** in the Central region to boost performance.
 Leverage successful strategies from the West to replicate growth. 📍

 # CONCLUSION
-By optimizing inventory, refining marketing strategies, and addressing underperforming regions and products, Global Mart can ensure sustained profitability and customer satisfaction. can ensure sustained profitability and customer satisfaction.
+By optimizing inventory, refining marketing strategies, and addressing underperforming regions and products, Global Mart can ensure sustained profitability and customer satisfaction. can ensure sustained profitability and customer satisfaction.**🌟**